Posted on

 Ecwid is a free open-source shopping cart integration that can be added to an existing website.
 Ecwid is developed in PHP, thus some technical knowledge is required to combine it with an existing website.

 Ecwid collaborates with more than 50 payment suppliers and several POS systems.
-The free edition supports two product categories, up to ten items, and a single-page ecommerce site.
-Larger businesses require one of three premium options, beginning at $15 per month.
+The free edition supports two product categories, up to ten items, and a single-page e-commerce site.
+Larger businesses require one of three monthly premium options, beginning at $15.

 Ecwid’s built-in features include: